-Early risers are in for an unforgettable experience this morning.
+As you drive back to Bar Harbor, you may want to stop in Somesville.
+Established in 1761, it is the island's oldest settlement and home to a picturesque arched wooden bridge that spans the northern edge of Somes Sound.
+After time to admire its graceful arc, explore more of Bar Harbor and enjoy a final dinner on your own in town.
+Accommodation: Primrose Inn, Bar Harbor Included Meals: Breakfast DAY 7 Cadillac Mountain.
+Departure from Bar Harbor Early risers are in for an unforgettable experience this morning.
 Be up before breakfast for a drive to the summit of Cadillac Mountain, about 15 minutes away.
-Vehicle reservations are required to drive up Cadillac Summit Road (at your own expense; purchasable by you 90 days prior to (recommended!).
-Please note that while Country Walkers is unable to provide you with a Cadillac Summit Road vehicle reservation, your tour does include an Acadia National Park Private Vehicle Weekly Pass, required to access all walks and drives in Acadia National Park.
-This weekly pass will be provided to you along with your Route Notes.
-Cadillac Mountain is not only the highest point on the North American Atlantic coast-at 1,530 feet-its treeless summit is also the first place on the continent to see the sun rise.
-It is truly magical to witness Bar Harbor, Frenchman Bay, and the open waters of the ocean as they are illuminated by the first light of day.
-After time here, return to your inn for a final breakfast and onward travels.
+This is not only the highest point on the North American Atlantic coast-at 1,530 feet.
+Its treeless summit is also the first place on the continent to see the sun rise.
+It is truly magical to witness Bar Harbor, Frenchman Bay and the open waters of the ocean as they are illuminated by the first light of day.
+After time here, return to your inn for a final breakfast and your onward travels.
+Included Meals: Breakfast

-What's Included Tour Only Boutique accommodations \checkmark 6 on-tour meals: 6 breakfasts \checkmark Ride with GPS (custom downloadable GPS route notes and turn-by-turn voice navigation; smartphone required) \checkmark Orientation phone call (Day 1) and meeting (Day 4) with a Country Walkers representative \checkmark Local representative available 24/7 \checkmark Entrance fees and special events as noted in the itinerary: Acadia National Park Private Vehicle Weekly Pass \checkmark
+What's Included Tour Only Boutique accommodations \checkmark 9 meals: 6 breakfasts, 1 lunch, and 2 dinners \checkmark Detailed water- and tear-resistant Route Notes and maps Orientation phone call (Day 1) and meeting (Day 4) with a Country Walkers representative \checkmark Local representative available 24/7 \checkmark Entrance fees and special events as noted in the itinerary: Acadia National Park Private Vehicle Weekly Pass and Acadia National Park Reservation Fees Travel assistance available 24/7 provided by Allianz Global Assistance \checkmark